fluxcd/flagger/docs/gitbook/tutorials/canary-helm-gitops.md

 * Flux applies the updated Helm release on the cluster
 * Flux Helm Operator picks up the change and calls Tiller to upgrade the release
 * Flagger detects a revision change and scales up the `frontend` deployment
+* Flagger runs the helm test before routing traffic to the canary service
 * Flagger starts the load test and runs the canary analysis
 * Based on the analysis result the canary deployment is promoted to production or rolled back
 * Flagger sends a Slack notification with the canary result